 Poland has enjoyed steady economic growth in recent years: 3.9 per cent in 2015, 2.6 per cent in 2016 and 3.8 per cent in 2017.
 Unemployment has dropped from 10.1 per cent in 2012 to 4.8 per cent in 2017.
 Membership of the EU and access to EU structural funds has provided a major boost to the economy since 2004.
 Poland is the largest coal producer in the EU.

 Australia maintains an Embassy in Warsaw.
 Poland is represented in Australia by the Polish Embassy in Canberra.
-Poland has also established a Consulate General in New South Wales and Consulates in Queensland, Victoria, South Australia and the Northern Territory.
+Poland has also established a Consulate General in New South Wales and consulates headed by honorary consuls in Queensland, Victoria, South Australia, Western Australia and Tasmania.

 In 2012, the Australian Government made a contribution of A$500,000 to the Auschwitz-Birkenau Memorial Fund.
 The funds will assist with essential preservation works at the Auschwitz-Birkenau memorial site in Poland.

 Bilateral agreements between Australia and Poland include: Investment and Promotion and Protection Agreement (1991); Double Taxation Agreement (1991); Extradition Treaty (1999); Air Services Agreement (2005); a Joint Communiqué on Cooperation in Environmental Technologies, Goods and Services (2006); a Social Security Agreement (2010); and a Memorandum of Understanding on a bilateral Work and Holiday Maker Visa Arrangement, which entered into force in 2014.